 A Construction Management major provides a strong foundation for professional careers in the construction industry.
 The curriculum integrates technology and innovative management systems with the basics of civil engineering, business and management, and the communication skills required to be successful in today’s world.
 Coursework includes construction methods, estimating, scheduling, computer technologies, architectural principles, fundamentals of management and law, steel and concrete structures, and soils.
 The curriculum incorporates hands-on labs for most courses.
 This diverse program creates a broad range of career options for graduates.

-• Complete CON 101 with a “B” grade or better
+• Complete CON 132 with a "C" grade or better.

-• Complete CO 150 with a “B” grade or better
+• Complete CON 151 with a "C" grade or better.

-• Complete MATH 125 with a “C” grade or better
+• Complete MATH 125 with a "C" grade or better.

 During their academic career, Construction Management students are required to obtain an internship (full-time structured work experience) position with any one of a variety of construction companies and organizations.
 Our Phelps Placement Office assists current and graduating students, as well as alumni.

-Learning Outcomes
+Learning Objectives

 Students will develop and demonstrate: